shotaro12oyama/Udacity-Traffic-Sign-Classifier/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.

-As a first step, I decided to convert the images to grayscale by using inner product between the 3 color values on each pixel and (0.299, 0.587, 0.114because the color of the image doesn’t matter for traffic sign.
+As a first step, I decided to convert the images to grayscale by using inner product between the 3 color values on each pixel and (0.299, 0.587, 0.114) because the color of the image doesn’t seem to matter for traffic sign at this case.
 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]